chachasikes/voterguidedemo/README.md

 ## Voter's Guide

-This is an example of a Voter's Guide for the 2016 election.
+This is a demo app, which is example of a Voter's Guide for the 2014 election.

+### Technologies
+NodeJS, Express, ReactJS, Jade, public APIs.